-Your immune system is loaded with cells that act as an internal army, looking for and destroying infection-causing antigens such as viruses, bacteria, and parasites.
+Your immune system is made up of cells that act as an internal army, looking for and destroying infection-causing antigens such as viruses, bacteria and parasites.
 Sometimes, the immune system can even detect cancer cells, although this is challenging as cancer cells often resemble normal cells.
 In order to help the immune system target cancer cells and fortify its defenses against them, many doctors rely on immunotherapy.

 What is Immunotherapy?

-Immunotherapy, also known as biologic therapy or biotherapy, uses your own immune system to help fight certain types of cancer such as melanoma, lymphoma, leukemia, and multiple myeloma.
+Immunotherapy, also known as biologic therapy or biotherapy, uses your own immune system to fight certain types of cancer such as melanoma, lymphoma, leukemia and multiple myeloma.
 Also, patients with breast, colon, bladder, lung, kidney and prostate cancers often find success in immunotherapy.

-It was a New York surgeon, Dr. William Coley, who first noticed that infections helped a select number of cancer patients in the late 1800s.
+It was a New York surgeon, Dr. William Coley, who first noticed that certain infections healed a select number of cancer patients in the late 1800s.
 Dr. Coley treated these patients by infecting them with bacteria, now called Coley toxins.
-Some success followed, but radiation therapy hit the scene gaining more use and notoriety.
-Today, doctors have a better understanding about the capabilities of the immune system and how it can fight cancer.
-This knowledge has led some back to immunotherapy for some cancers.
+Some success followed but was pushed aside with radiation therapy which gained more clinical notoriety.
+However, doctors now have a better understanding of the capabilities of the immune system and how it eliminate cancer cells, and this knowledge has led some back to continue on with immunotherapy treatments.

-Immunotherapy treatment repairs, stimulates, or enhances the immune system.
-It offers man-made immune system proteins and other immune system components to stimulate the immune system to work harder and smarter.
-Specifically, immunotherapy suppresses cancer growth, promotes cancer cell recognition, and encourages the body’s natural capacity to mend or replace cells that have been injured by other treatments.
+Immunotherapy treatment repairs, stimulates and enhances the immune system.
+It offers man-made immune system proteins – as well as other immune system components - to stimulate the immune system.
+Specifically, immunotherapy suppresses cancer growth, promotes cancer cell recognition and encourages the body’s natural capacity to mend or replace cells which have been injured by other treatments.

 What types of Immunotherapy exist today?

 There are a number of immunotherapy treatments.
-Some strengthen the immune system when they’re in the body while others train the immune system to attack specific cancer cells, eliminating them altogether or preventing growth.
+Some strengthen the immune system when they’re in the body while others train the immune system to attack specific cancer cells, preventing growth or eliminating them altogether.

 • Biological Response Modifiers — These modifiers trigger the immune system to indirectly upset tumors.